Hilma Gabriella Jahnsson

-Hilma Gabriella Jahnsson (born Hägg, 3 February 1882 Turku, died 11 June 1975) was a Finnish lawyer.
+Hilma Gabriella Jahnsson (3 February 1882 in Hägg, Turku – 11 June 1975) was a Finnish lawyer.
 She was best known for her husband, professor Yrjö Jahnsson, as the founder of the foundation of her spouse.
-As Secretary of the Parliamentary Committee on Labor Affairs, she served in 1917-1930 and was also a party candidate for the Social Democratic Party in the 1933 parliamentary elections.
+As Secretary of the Parliamentary Committee on Labor Affairs, she served in 1917–1930 and was also a party candidate for the Social Democratic Party in the 1933 parliamentary elections.
 She was the third female jurist in Finland.